KIZI/EasyMiner-Backend/docker/README.md

 * ```EM_USER_ENDPOINT``` - URL to the easyminercenter endpoint

 ## Installation instructions ##

 This will install, backend, frontend and database.
+For all versions there is a required environment variable which should be set.
+This variable HTTP_SERVER_ADDR has to contain an address to a **docker host** that is reachable from both any docker container and your internet browser.

 ### Basic version ###